-To install the cabinet ground connection
+To install the cabinet AC connection using AC load center

-- Step 1: Switch all AC load center breakers to the OFF position. - Step 2: If not done previously, prepare the AC load center for wiring as follows: - a.
-Remove the AC load center's front (breaker) panel, and then remove the panel from the load center housing.
-Retain the hardware for re-installation. - b.
-Loosen the coupling nut at the bottom of the housing to allow AC wires to pass into the load center. - Step 3: Install a user-supplied AC conduit into the load center.
+- Step 1: Switch all AC load center breakers to the OFF position. - Step 2: If not done previously, prepare the AC load center for wiring as follows:

+a.
+Open and stow the front cover of the AC Load Center in the open position.
+Remove the breaker panel cover and set aside.
+Retain hardware for re-installation.

+- Step 3: Install a user-supplied AC conduit into the load center.
 Install the conduit per local practice.
-Make sure the conduit is rated for AC cabling. - Step 4: Pull the AC wires (sized according to NEC and local practices) into the AC load center. - Step 5: Connect the AC wires to the load center according to the schematic. - Step 7: Tighten the coupling nut around the AC wires at the bottom of the load center housing. - Step 8: Re-install the cover panel on the AC load center.
+Make sure the conduit is rated for AC cabling. - Step 4: Pull the AC wires (8-10 AWG) into the AC load center. - Step 5: Connect the AC wires to the load center according to the schematic. - Step 6: Tighten the coupling nut around the AC wires at the bottom of the load center housing. - Step 7: Re-install the cover panel on the AC load center.